MaWeXi/scaleup-backend/README.md

 ## Markets

-API Requests and responses for the market controller
+API Requests and responses for the market controller\
+market returns complete market for league (here we need to add information that you want to show)\
+joker/update sets joker for stock in market

 ### API Requests